LucyLightCode/DIABETES_INDICATOR_ANALYSIS/README.md

 The model shows strong performance for predicting individuals **without diabetes**, but lower precision on the diabetes class, indicating class imbalance or that the model may need tuning.

-> 📌 *Adjust these numbers based on your actual evaluation results.*

 ---